Lifehouse (rock opera): The Lifehouse concept

 Townshend also revisited the concept, in modified form, in his radio play and recording Psychoderelict, which incorporated outtakes from the Lifehouse/Who's Next sessions and demos.
 In the plot of Psychoderelict, a reclusive rock star named Ray High is lured out of retirement by a fan-letter hoax between his manager and a gossip columnist, ultimately staging and broadcasting a virtual reality concert similar to the Lifehouse climax.
 He continued discussion of these themes in his later opus The Boy Who Heard Music.

-In April 2019 it was announced that a graphic novel based on the Lifehouse concept was in production, with a scheduled release date of July 2020.
-However, the graphic novel has not been published as of August 2022.
+In April 2019, it was announced that a graphic novel based on the Lifehouse concept was in production, with a scheduled release date of July 2020.
+The graphic novel was rescheduled to be released on 15 September 2023, as part of a Who's Next re-release box set.
+It was ultimately released in December 2023.

 Plot summary

-Lifehouse has three variations in its storyline:
+Lifehouse has several variations in its storyline:

 1971 version

 In the world in which the album is set, pollution is so bad that the populace are forced to wear Lifesuits, suits that could simulate all experiences in a way that no one would have to leave home.

 The suits are plugged into a huge mainframe called the Grid which also contains tubes for sleeping gas, food, and entertainment; supposedly, someone could live out tens of thousands of lifetimes in a very short period within the Grid.
 The Grid is controlled by a man named Jumbo.